faizi2500/To-Do-List-New/README.md

 ![screenshot](./src/Screenshot.png)

-Additional description about the project and its features.
+Additional description about the project and its features can be seen below.

 ## Built With